muratk5n/thirdwave/en/index.md

 KC is pro-H2?
 That's good..
 Then forget Nostrodamus, no abdication

-Politico: "Charles also used his [DE] address to return to a pet theme — climate change..
+Politico: "Charles also used his [German parliament] address to return to a pet theme — climate change..
 'Our countries are both accelerating the expansion of our hydrogen economies, the fuel which could transform our future,' the king said"

 ---